MinBZK/work-packages-library/README.md

 Keep an eye on this library!

+Do you have any questions or do you want to work with us?
+Please contact [Steven Gort](mailto:steven.gort@ictu.nl)

 ## License
 Everything in this repository is licensed under the [EUPL 1.2](./LICENCE.md) unless stated otherwise